- Home

 Management via telehealth

-Hola Health provides a convenient way for you to consult a doctor online, 24/7 across Australia.
-Our AHPRA-registered Australian online GP will conduct a comprehensive assessment to provide the best possible care.
+Hola Health provides a convenient way to consult an AHPRA-registered doctor online, 24/7 across Australia.

 Clinical note: An online GP assessment helps provide medical advice for your travel infections and evaluate if a face-to-face consultation or physical examination is needed.
 Online GPs can provide prescriptions, referrals or medical certificate online if clinically indicated.
 Telehealth is a complementary service; for post-travel illness, physical diagnostic tests (such as blood films for Malaria, stool cultures, or PCR tests) are often required.
 After-hours bulk billing is available for eligible patients during Medicare-defined periods; otherwise, private fees apply.
 Consultations are secure, encrypted, and Australian-stored (in compliance with the Australian Privacy Principles).
 In case of high fever, unusual bleeding or bruising, severe dehydration, or confusion following international travel, call 000 immediately.
 We recommend sharing your consult summaries with your regular GP to ensure continuity of care.